deity-io/falcon-platform-docs/docs/platform/packages/falcon-server-env.md

-By default, this method will trigger `api.getFetchUrlPriority(url: string)` method (if it was defined in the assigned ApiDataSource instance) and pass the current URL to determine API's priority (for sort order) when Falcon Client fetches URL info from available extensions; if such method was not defined - it will return `null`, meaning that this ApiDataSource does not support "Dynamic Routing" and should be skipped.
+By default, this method will trigger `api.getFetchUrlPriority(url: string)` method (if it was defined in the assigned ApiDataSource instance) and pass the current URL to determine API's priority (for sort order) when DEITY PWA Frontend fetches URL info from available extensions; if such method was not defined - it will return `null`, meaning that this ApiDataSource does not support "Dynamic Routing" and should be skipped.